akhubdev/CivicAI/README.md

 # 📖 About

-**CivicAI** is an AI-powered civic issue reporting platform that helps citizens report public infrastructure problems in a smarter and faster way.
+**CivicAI** is an AI-powered web application that simplifies civic issue reporting through image-based analysis.

-Instead of submitting traditional complaints, users can upload an image of an issue such as potholes, garbage, damaged roads, or streetlight failures.
-Using **Google Gemini AI**, CivicAI analyzes the image, identifies the issue, recommends the responsible department, assigns a priority level, and generates an intelligent report.
+Users upload an image of a public issue, and **Google Gemini AI** automatically identifies the issue, predicts severity, recommends the responsible department, assigns priority, and generates an intelligent report.

-The project was developed during the **Coding Ninjas × Google for Developers – Vibe2Ship Hackathon** to demonstrate how Generative AI can improve civic issue management and smart city initiatives.
+The project was developed during the **Coding Ninjas × Google for Developers – Vibe2Ship Hackathon** to demonstrate how Generative AI can improve civic issue management.

 ---

 # ✨ Features

-- 🤖 AI-powered Image Analysis
+- 🤖 AI Image Analysis
-- 📤 Smart Complaint Submission
+- 📤 Smart Issue Reporting
-- 🏛 Department Recommendation
-- ⚡ Priority Detection
 - 📊 Analytics Dashboard
+- 📜 Report History
 - 📄 PDF Report Generation
 - 👤 User Authentication
-- 🗂 Complaint History
-- 📈 Interactive Charts
+- 🔔 Notifications
+- 🗺 Smart Maps
-- ☁️ Cloud Deployment using Render
+- ☁️ Cloud Deployment

 ---